 Smart tax planning can help you save more for retirement and keep more of what you’ve already saved.
 Consider these tax-efficient retirement planning strategies.

-Figuring out ways to minimize how much the IRS takes from your retirement money should be a central part of retirement planning.
-Consider these strategies to help you reduce your taxable income, generate tax-advantaged growth potential in your accounts and keep more of what you’ve worked so hard to save.
+Consider these strategies to help you potentially reduce your taxable income, generate tax-advantaged growth potential in your retirement accounts and keep more of what you’ve worked so hard to save.

-The deadline to make a contribution to an Individual Retirement Account (IRA) for 2021 is the due date of your federal income tax return (April 18, 2022 for most individual taxpayers).
+The deadline to make a contribution to an Individual Retirement Account (IRA) for any given tax year is the due date of your federal income tax return of the following calendar year for most individual taxpayers.
+April 15, 2024 for tax year 2023.
 Note the two primary types of IRAs:

 - Traditional IRAs, contributions to which may be tax deductible; or